thortiede/PeCaX-docker/README.md

 Choose the same organism, source and version parameters for all pathway maps to ensure proper integration in the next step.
 For details on the RESTful interface visit https://app.swaggerhub.com/apis-docs/tiede/sbml4j/1.1.7

-An exemplary curl command for uploading SBML models to a local service is shown below (you can upload multiple files at once by providing multiple *-F files=@* parameters to the curl command, but can also just use one at a time) :
+A curl command for uploading SBML models to a local service is shown below (you can upload multiple files at once by providing multiple *-F files=@* parameters to the curl command, but can also just use one at a time) :
 ```bash
 curl -v \
      -F files=@/absolute/path/to/sbml/model/file1.xml \